dweinzimmer/dweinzimmer.github.io/_travel-recommendations/japan.md

 [**Visit Japan Web**](https://services.digital.go.jp/en/visit-japan-web/) was helpful both for filling out the immigration forms to generate a QR code that made it slightly quicker to get through immigration upon arrival; and also for generating a Tax Free Shopping QR code that some businesses accepted (others required seeing your passport, and a photocopy of it won't work, so generally I found it helpful to carry my passport with me every day unlike in most of my travels).
 You can follow [these instructions](https://www.vjw.digital.go.jp/manual/offline/visitjapanweb_manual_offline_en.html) to put the website on your homescreen so it looks like an app.

 ## Rail transportation

+Enjoy the delicious *ekiben* (bento boxes for the train) on sale in the shinkansen train stations!

 ### IC Cards